helm/community/governance/governance.md

 ## Decision Making at the Helm org level

-When maintainers need to make a decisions there are two ways decisions are made, unless described elsewhere.
+When maintainers need to make decisions there are two ways decisions are made, unless described elsewhere.

 The default decision making process is [lazy-consensus](http://communitymgt.wikia.com/wiki/Lazy_consensus).
 This means that any decision is considered supported by the team making it as long as no one objects.
 Silence on any consensus decision is implicit agreement and equivalent to explicit agreement.
 Explicit agreement may be stated at will.